pyronome/documentation/docs/latest/en/docs/legal-user-agreement.md

 ## 13. Termination

 13.1.
-The original term of this Agreement is initiated from the Activation Date and will expire according to the User's Subscription Package and Fees.
-Upon expiration of the term of this Agreement, this Agreement will expire and PYRONOME will terminate User's ability to access and use the Software, unless User has renewed its subscription or has subscribed to a new Subscription Package by that date.
+The original term of this agreement is initiated from the Activation Date and will expire according to the User's Subscription Package and Fees.
+Upon expiration of the term of this agreement, this agreement will expire and PYRONOME will terminate User's ability to access and use the Software, unless User has renewed its subscription or has subscribed to a new Subscription Package by that date.

 13.2.
-Notwithstanding the foregoing, PYRONOME may immediately terminate or suspend User's access and use of the Software, or terminate User's account and this Agreement if User:
+Notwithstanding the foregoing, PYRONOME may immediately terminate or suspend User's access and use of the Software, or terminate User's account and this agreement if User:

 - fails to pay any applicable fees when due; or
-- breaches or otherwise fails to comply with this Agreement and fails to remedy this breach within thirty (30) days of being so notified.
+- breaches or otherwise fails to comply with this agreement and fails to remedy this breach within thirty (30) days of being so notified.

 13.3.
 Termination will not relieve User from any obligation to pay fees that remain unpaid and will not limit either Party from pursuing other available remedies.
-Upon termination of this Agreement or any part thereof in accordance with this Agreement as a result of User's breach, negligence or default, PYRONOME will have no obligation to refund User any fees paid, if any.
+Upon termination of this agreement or any part thereof in accordance with this agreement as a result of User's breach, negligence or default, PYRONOME will have no obligation to refund User any fees paid, if any.
 The provisions of this Section will not apply to those situations defined by law.

 13.4.
-Upon termination of this Agreement for whatever reason, User will immediately deliver up, or destroy, any materials and any confidential and proprietary information which it has no contractual rights to retain.
+Upon termination of this agreement for whatever reason, User will immediately deliver up, or destroy, any materials and any confidential and proprietary information which it has no contractual rights to retain.
 The disclaimers of warranties and damages and limitations on liability shall survive termination.

 ## 14. Mutual Ethical Attitude

 14.1.
 User hereby acknowledges and covenants never to disparage, speak ill of, or in any manner make, express, transmit, or otherwise communicate, any remark, comment, message, declaration or other statement of any kind, that might reasonably be construed to be derogatory or critical of, or negative toward, PYRONOME or any of PYRONOME's products, services, business methods, affiliates, officers, directors, employees or shareholders, and will take reasonable steps to prevent, and will not knowingly permit, any of User's respective employees or agents to disparage or speak ill of such persons and entities.
-Upon violation of any of the foregoing, PYRONOME may immediately terminate this Agreement and User's access to the Services.
+Upon violation of any of the foregoing, PYRONOME may immediately terminate this agreement and User's access to the Services.

 ## 15. Governing Laws

 15.1.
-This Agreement, all related transactions and any disputes hereunder shall be governed in all respects, including validity, interpretation and effect, by the laws of Turkey, without regard to their conflict of laws principles.
+This agreement, all related transactions and any disputes hereunder shall be governed in all respects, including validity, interpretation and effect, by the laws of Turkey, without regard to their conflict of laws principles.

 15.2.
-Any dispute under this Agreement shall be brought exclusively in the courts of Turkey and User hereby submits to the exclusive jurisdiction of such courts.
-User agrees that any cause of action arising out of or related to this Agreement shall be brought within three (3) years after the cause of action arose; otherwise, such cause of action is permanently barred.
+Any dispute under this agreement shall be brought exclusively in the courts of Turkey and User hereby submits to the exclusive jurisdiction of such courts.
+User agrees that any cause of action arising out of or related to this agreement shall be brought within three (3) years after the cause of action arose; otherwise, such cause of action is permanently barred.

 ## 16. Miscellaneous

 16.1.
-This Agreement represents and contains the entire agreement between the User and PYRONOME with respect to the subject matter contained herein and supersedes any other agreement, proposals, and communications, written or oral, between the User and PYRONOME with respect to the use of this Software, including any terms printed on User's purchase order or other forms or written agreements.
+This agreement represents and contains the entire agreement between the User and PYRONOME with respect to the subject matter contained herein and supersedes any other agreement, proposals, and communications, written or oral, between the User and PYRONOME with respect to the use of this Software, including any terms printed on User's purchase order or other forms or written agreements.

 16.2.
-No waiver of any default, condition or breach of this Agreement shall be deemed to imply or constitute a waiver of any other default, condition or breach of this Agreement, whether of a similar nature or otherwise.
+No waiver of any default, condition or breach of this agreement shall be deemed to imply or constitute a waiver of any other default, condition or breach of this agreement, whether of a similar nature or otherwise.

 16.3.
-The failure of PYRONOME to exercise or enforce any right or provision of this Agreement does not constitute a waiver of such right or provision.
-If a court of competent jurisdiction finds any provision of this Agreement to be invalid or unenforceable, the Parties nevertheless agree that the court should endeavor to give effect to the Parties' intentions as reflected in the provision, and the other provisions of this Agreement in full force and effect.
+The failure of PYRONOME to exercise or enforce any right or provision of this agreement does not constitute a waiver of such right or provision.
+If a court of competent jurisdiction finds any provision of this agreement to be invalid or unenforceable, the Parties nevertheless agree that the court should endeavor to give effect to the Parties' intentions as reflected in the provision, and the other provisions of this agreement in full force and effect.

 16.4.
-Neither Party shall be in default if its failure to perform any obligation under this Agreement is caused solely by supervening conditions beyond that Party's reasonable control, including acts of God, civil commotion, war, strikes, labor disputes, third party Internet service interruptions or slowdowns, vandalism or "hacker" attacks, acts of terrorism or governmental demands or requirements.
+Neither Party shall be in default if its failure to perform any obligation under this agreement is caused solely by supervening conditions beyond that Party's reasonable control, including acts of God, civil commotion, war, strikes, labor disputes, third party Internet service interruptions or slowdowns, vandalism or "hacker" attacks, acts of terrorism or governmental demands or requirements.

 16.5.
-This Agreement shall be binding on and shall inure to the benefit of the Parties hereto and their respective successors and permitted assigns.
-User may not assign this Agreement without PYRONOME's prior written consent, not to be unreasonably withheld.
-PYRONOME may assign this Agreement to any parent, subsidiary or affiliate or to any successor to its business, and PYRONOME may subcontract any or all of its obligations hereunder, but shall nevertheless remain responsible for the performance of its obligations hereunder.
+This agreement shall be binding on and shall inure to the benefit of the Parties hereto and their respective successors and permitted assigns.
+User may not assign this agreement without PYRONOME's prior written consent, not to be unreasonably withheld.
+PYRONOME may assign this agreement to any parent, subsidiary or affiliate or to any successor to its business, and PYRONOME may subcontract any or all of its obligations hereunder, but shall nevertheless remain responsible for the performance of its obligations hereunder.

 16.6.
-The headings in this Agreement are for purposes of reference only and shall not limit or otherwise affect the meaning hereof.
+The headings in this agreement are for purposes of reference only and shall not limit or otherwise affect the meaning hereof.